 \subsection{Image preparation}

-A large number of high-quality images with different semantic information are required to build a good SMR dataset.
-As the images are used to calculate satisfaction scores according to the difference in machine analysis results, it is reasonable to utilize existing commonly-used machine vision task datasets that have been properly constructed.
-In this work, we choose MS COCO 2017 as the source dataset.
-Similar to section \ref{sec:diversity of machines}, all COCO images are compressed as intra video frames using HM-16.24.
-We select 36 QPs at this time, which are $11, 13, 15, 17, 19, 21, 22, \dots, \text{and } 51$.
-It should be mentioned that HEVC is not only a video coding standard, but can also be applied for image compression with the intra mode.
-Moreover, HEVC is more advanced and efficient than most still image compression standards like JPEG, thus we can find more generalized and applicable SMR profiles for both images and videos.
+To construct a good SMR dataset, a large collection of high-quality images with different semantics are essential.
+Since these images are used to calculate satisfaction scores based on machine perception differences, it is reasonable to leverage existing, well-established machine vision task datasets.
+For this purpose, we select the MS COCO 2017 dataset.
+Similar to Section \ref{sec:machine diversity}, we compress all COCO images as intra video frames using HM-16.24.
+To cover a wide range of quality levels, we select 36 QPs, which are $11, 13, 15, 17, 19, 21, 22, \dots, \text{and } 51$.